snowdriftcoop/snowdrift/README.md

 About the frameworks and tools we use
 =====================================

-The Snowdrift.coop site uses the [Yesod web framework](http://www.yesodweb.com/)
+The Snowdrift.coop site uses the [Yesod web framework](http://www.yesodweb.com/).

 Yesod uses the Haskell programming language alongside its [Shakespearean Templates](http://www.yesodweb.com/book/shakespearean-templates) which generate HTML/CSS/JS using indentation with no need for closing tags or bracketing.

+HTML, CSS, and JavaScript work on the site may be done without knowing Haskell, but because everything is integrated, some familiarity with the Haskell syntax is helpful.

-* For learning Haskell, check out the [Haskell Wikibook](https://en.wikibooks.org/wiki/Haskell), which also has links to additional gratis resources.
+* For learning Haskell, check out the [Haskell Wikibook](https://en.wikibooks.org/wiki/Haskell), which also has links to additional resources.
 * Stack Overflow user postings are FLO (CC-BY-SA), see the tags for [yesod](http://stackoverflow.com/questions/tagged/yesod) and [haskell](http://stackoverflow.com/questions/tagged/yesod)
 * The #yesod and #haskell IRC channels on freenode.net are active and helpful
-* [School of Haskell](https://www.fpcomplete.com/school) is an interactive system that is proprietary but gratis

 Our front-end design uses **[Twitter Bootstrap](http://getbootstrap.com/)** for layout and styles, although there are cases where we use our own custom CSS instead.